 Trees that shed their leaves annually are classified as deciduous.
-Before getting out your hand pruners, learn some basics about the anatomy, or supporting framework, of a deciduous tree.
+Before doing any pruning, you should know some basics about the anatomy, or supporting framework, of a deciduous tree.

 The above-ground part of a tree consists of the trunk, scaffold branches, and lateral branches.
 The leader is the vertical stem at the top of the trunk.
 Scaffold branches are primary limbs that form a tree’s canopy.
 Secondary branches that emerge from scaffold branches are laterals.
 Growth comes from buds at the tips of branches (terminal buds), or along branch sides (lateral buds).

 Water sprouts and suckers are two types of vigorous shoot growth generally considered undesirable.
-Water sprouts occur along branches, usually at pruning sites.
+Water sprouts occur along branches.
 Suckers grow from the trunk or roots.

 Corrective pruning removes damaged wood and eliminates rubbing branches.
 When pruning dead or diseased branches, make cuts into healthy wood, well below the affected area.
-Disinfect tools between each cut with products such as "Lysol," "Listerine," or rubbing alcohol.
-Tests have shown that "Pine-Sol" and household bleach are highly corrosive to metal tools and should not be used.
+Disinfect tools between each cut with products such as “Lysol,” “Listerine,” or rubbing alcohol.
+Tests have shown that “Pine-Sol” and household bleach are highly corrosive to metal tools and should not be used.

 Remove rubbing or poorly placed branches as early as possible.
-To avoid splitting, make a thinning cut to remove one branch.
-Water sprouts and suckers always interfere with normal growth, so prune them off completely as they appear.
+Water sprouts and suckers always interfere with normal growth, so prune them off as they appear.

-Young tree pruning is often preventive, eliminating potential problems before they occur.
+Young tree pruning is for training and prevention to eliminate potential problems before they occur.
 Select permanent scaffold branches with wide angles of attachment to the trunk.
 Narrow angles of branch attachment signal a point of future weakness.
 Be sure branches are evenly spaced (at least 10 inches-12 inches apart) and arranged radially around the trunk.
-Don't allow one limb to remain directly above another limb, shading it out.
+Don’t allow one limb to remain directly above another limb, shading it out.
 Train trees to single leaders and prevent any laterals from growing higher than the terminal leader, unless multi-stemmed specimens are desired.

 When a tree’s leader is lost due to storm damage or disease, replace it by splinting an upper lateral on the highest scaffold to a vertical position.
 Prune all laterals immediately below the new leader.
 Use wood or flexible wire splints, removing them after one growing season.